Your Child's Checkup: 9 Months

 Routine Care & Safety

-- If your baby wakes up at night and doesn't settle back down, offer reassurance that you're there, but try not to pick up, play with, or feed your baby.
+- If your baby wakes up at night, wait a few minutes to give them some time to settle down.
+If fussiness continues, offer reassurance that you're there, but try not to pick up, play with, or feed your baby.

 - often starts around 9 months.
 Keep good-byes short but loving.
 Your baby may be upset at first, but will calm down soon after you're gone.

-- Continue to keep your baby in a rear-facing in the back seat until age 2, or whenever your child reaches the weight or height limit set by the car-seat manufacturer.
+- Continue to keep your baby in a rear-facing until your child reaches the weight or height limit set by the car-seat manufacturer.

 - Avoid by keeping your baby covered and in the shade when possible.
 You may use sunscreen (SPF 30) if shade and clothing don't offer enough protection.

-- Brush your child's teeth without toothpaste twice a day.
+- Brush your child's teeth with a soft toothbrush and a tiny bit of toothpaste (about the size of a grain of rice) twice a day.
 Schedule a dentist visit soon after the first tooth appears or by 1 year of age.
+To help prevent cavities, the doctor or dentist may brush fluoride varnish on your baby’s teeth 2–4 times a year.

 - Install safety gates and tie up drapes, blinds, and cords.